 - And if you love vanilla or a hazelnut-flavored cup of Joe, then go ahead—it works great!

-- Half a cup will give you a strong coffee flavor, but you can tone it down to about three tablespoons for a slight hint of coffee.
+- Half a cup will give you a decent coffee flavor, but you can tone it down to about three tablespoons for a slight hint of coffee.

 - This fruit is just for garnish, and I like to add extra chocolate shavings.

-- Sweet cherries, almond slices (if no nut allergies), strawberries are a few other options that you can use to dress up mini mousse cups, and that pairs well with chocolate.
+- Sweet cherries, almond slices (if no nut allergies), strawberries are a few other options that you can use to dress up mini mousse cups and pairs well with chocolate.

 - I don't want to stifle your imagination.
 This dessert will taste good no matter how you serve it.

 - You could even use this recipe to layer it on your favorite cooled cupcakes or as a last-minute add-on to dress up cakes.